ashtam55/fitso-sow/README.md

     * Heatpump Controller:
     ```
     Data to Capture:    In-let temprature of water
-                        Out-let temprature of water
+                        Outlet temperature of the water
                         Operating hours
     ```

-    * Gyser:
+    * Geyser:
     ```
     Data to Capture:    Operating hours
     ```